tbolon/awesome-dotnet-winforms/README.md

 # (Awesome) .NET WinForms Libraries

-A curated list of free and open-source .NET libraries for Windows Forms (winforms).
+A curated list of free and .NET libraries for Windows Forms (winforms) with source code available.

-Feel free to suggest your personal favorite library with an issue or, even better, a PR.
+Feel free to suggest your personal favorite library in the discussion tab, with an issue or, even better, a PR.
 Or open an issue if there is something wrong.

 ## Input Controls / Forms